RICARDO ANTONIO CROCKER

 In his eulogy and later in interviews with the press, SMPD Chief Butts talked about hiring the extremely fit Marine captain, who had six months left to serve in the military when he first applied for a job at the department in 1995.
 “After interviewing Rick,” Butts said, “I did something I had never done, that was hold a police position open for him.
 We didn’t want to lose such an exceptional candidate.”
 Lieutenant Colonel William Costantini, one of Crocker’s commanding officers, said that of the 1,300 Marines trying to secure an area of western Iraq the size of West Virginia, the six members of Major Crocker’s civil affairs squad did the most important work, building schools, hospitals and talking to local leaders.

 Crocker was “a legend” among the local populace of Al Anbar, according to Maj.
 Scott Kinner.
-“Every time I spoke with a local sheikh, businessman, or civilian,” Kenner wrote in 2005 in a Fallen Heroes Memorial blog hosted by the Marine Corps, “[his] name and opinions were either on their lips or in their thoughts.
+“Every time I spoke with a local sheik, businessman, or civilian,” Kenner wrote in 2005 in a Fallen Heroes Memorial blog hosted by the Marine Corps, “[his] name and opinions were either on their lips or in their thoughts.
 ‘What does Major Crocker think?’
 ‘Major Crocker got us the truck.’
 When people think of helping the Iraqis, they picture someone like Major Crocker.”

 Fellow Marines called him “Tricky Ricky,” recalled Sgt.
 A.M.
 Randall of Southbridge, VA, “not because of women, but because he could play ball so well.”
 The unit leader’s upbeat attitude, his ready grin and ability to listen especially impressed those he worked with.
-He never talked down to people, no matter their rank, said Randall, who termed himself a “hard headed Marine” until Major Crocker “put me gently back on track.”
+He never talked down to people, no matter their rank, said Randall, who termed himself a “hard-headed Marine” until Major Crocker “put me gently back on track.”

-Sabine, a German woman who met Crocker during a one-year stay in Hermosa Beach, spoke of his “great humor,” his dream of becoming a teacher, how they planned to arrange a “Red carpet reception” for each other when they next met – either in Cologne, Germany or Hermosa.
+Sabine, a German woman who met Crocker during a one-year stay in Hermosa Beach, spoke of his “great humor,” his dream of becoming a teacher, and how they planned to arrange a “Red carpet reception” for each other when they next met – either in Cologne, Germany or Hermosa.
 And Roy McGinnis of Westlake Village, CA, who first met Crocker in 1961 when they served in the same Marine unit and later interviewed him for a job at the SMPD, “cried like a baby” when learning his friend was gone.
 Even though Crocker was his subordinate, McGinnis said, “I always addressed him as ‘Mr. Crocker’ out of respect for his loyalty and honor for both the department and the Corps.”

 She wanted him to come home safe, too